Chevy GM 2.0 Ecotec LTG Engine

 Although, as with all turbo engines, the 2.0 turbo can be a bit more demanding on maintenance.
 Turbo engines like to burn through spark plugs and ignition coils quickly.
 There’s an increased importance in running high quality, expensive synthetic oils.
 A turbo system adds more room for potential failures.
 The list goes on.
 Point is – those unfamiliar with turbo engines may not love the little bit of added maintenance.

 Additionally, turbo engines are easy to tune and mod for extra power.
-That can bring along reliability concerns for 2.0 LTG Ecotec engines.
-We’ll have a guide for this stuff in the future, and it’s good to note the 2.0T can withstand some extra power.
+That can bring along reliability concerns.
+It’s good to note the engine can withstand extra power.
 However, it does increase heat and stress on the motor.

 2.0L Ecotec Common Problems Summary